04samuell/04samuell/README.md

 I am a student in New Zealand currently pursuing a Bachelor of Science majoring in Software Engineering and Data Science at the university of Otago.
 Here you can check out some of my projects, experiments and challenges.

 ## Projects
-> Source code provided in all **Public Repo**, please navigate to README files in these repositories for more information.
+> Source code provided in all **Public Repo**, more information regarding the project and app usage is available in specific project README files.
 > > To download JAR files, click the **JAR file** link and then click <code>view raw</code>.

 ### ANDIE